tarwn/lessthandot-hugo/blogs/content/posts/2010-06-11-sql-server-high-availability.md

 High Availability (HA) for SQL Server can be defined in one sentence: Keep data available 100% of the time.
 That really is the objective of HA and nothing short of that.

 Realistically, 100% is unachievable given the nature of computing.
 There are needs for a SQL Server and Windows Server to be rebooted at least once a year.
 This is to allow for updates on both SQL Server and Windows to be maintained.
-So the ranking method we use for measuring high availability is the “nines” scale.
+So the ranking method we use for measuring high availability is the "nines" scale.
 The five nines is a goal that most database

 administrators and teams set for their standards.
 The five nines level is a height of availability that is truly an achievement and one to be proud of.